DomoApps/StarterKit/README.md

 npm run build
 npm run deploy
 ```
-You can now add your Custom App as Card to any page in Domo!
+Your Custom App can now be added as a Card to any page in Domo!
+We will do this in the *Using your Custom App* section.